albingeorge/TDD/README.md

 ### Why follow TDD?
+- Helps us to develop the logic in our code
+- Very high test-coverage
 - Better structure to our code
 - Write testable code instead of restructuring the code afterwards
-- Learn different testing patterns, so that it can be applied to multiple projects.
-Example:
-	- Table pattern
-	- Golden files
-	- Setup/teardown

 ## How? / Let's learn by scenarios